GrazerComputerClub/Pi-XO/README.md

 # Pi-XO
-Raspberry Pi Zero game console for PICO-8 other games
+Raspberry Pi Zero game console for use with PICO-8

 The hardware and software is sill under development.
 Rev. 01. board  error: